SandroHub013/ALCHEMY/README.md

 ## 🎯 The Story Behind the Project

-> *"How can I run a 7-billion parameter model on my gaming GPU?"*
+> *"How can I fine-tune language models on my consumer GPU?"*

 This seemingly simple question was the starting point for this project.